enflow/laravel-excel-to-google-sheet/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/enflow/laravel-excel-exporter.svg?style=flat-square)](https://packagist.org/packages/enflow/laravel-excel-exporter)

-The `enflow/laravel-excel-exporter` package provides an easy way to push Laravel Excel exporters to Google Sheet and Google BigQuery.
+The `enflow/laravel-excel-exporter` package provides an easy way to push Laravel Excel exporters to Google Sheets and Google BigQuery.
 Use-cases include creating a Laravel Export to be exported in your application layer, which also needs to be periodically synced to a remote Google Sheet or Google BigQuery table.

 ## Installation